 Bill and Jane Smith live and work in the United States.
-In 1999, they received \$14,400 in income from the rental of a condominium they own in the Virgin Islands.
+In 2001, they received \$14,400 in income from the rental of a condominium they own in the Virgin Islands.
 The rental income was deposited in a bank in the Virgin Islands and they received \$500 of interest on this income.
 They were not bona fide residents of the Virgin Islands at the end of the year.

 The Smiths complete Form 1040, reporting their income from all sources.
 They report their wages, interest income, and the income and expenses from their Virgin Islands rental property (Schedule E, Form 1040).
+They got the full advance payment of their 2001 taxes in 2001.

-The Smiths also complete Form 8689, to determine how much of their U.S. tax shown on line 56 of Form 1040 (with certain adjustments) is due to the Virgin Islands.
+The Smiths also complete Form 8689 to determine how much of their U.S. tax shown on line 58 of Form 1040 (with certain adjustments) is due to the Virgin Islands.
 This is the amount the Smiths must pay to the Virgin Islands.